sblantipodi/firefly_luciferin/README.md

 If you want to use it, simply install GStreamer and configure the `FastScreenCapture.yaml` file accordingly.

 ## TODO
 - Improve Linux support, don't use on Linux yet.
+- Create a simple installer

 ## Credits
 - Davide Perini